 Despite that the first association regarding the “right response” to an event in which the sender uses an E-mail address that includes our organization domain name + the result from the SPF sender verification test is “fail”, is to block and delete such E-mails; I strongly recommend not doing so.

 Implement the “SPF Fail policy” using a two-phase procedure – the learning \ inspection phase and the production phase.

 Even when we get to the “production phase”, it’s recommended to choose a less aggressive response.
 Instead of immediately deleting such E-mail items, the preferred option is to “redirect” this E-mail to some isolated store such as quarantine.

-In case that we want to get more information about the event or in case that we need to deliver the E-mail message to the destination recipient, we will have the option.
+In case we want to get more information about the event or in case we need to deliver the E-mail message to the destination recipient, we will have the option.